Art & Culture

 Ultimately, rainbows are a symbol of hope.
 The meaning goes far back to early myths, scientific inspiration, and of course, the rainbow LGBTQIA+ flag.
 During the pandemic lockdown we filled our windows with rainbows to remind ourselves that things would get better, and the residents of Royal Albert Wharf even created a spectacular rainbow bridge.
 This month, the rainbow is a symbol of excitement for what’s coming to the Royal Docks – our Cultural Strategy is a big part in moving forward.
 In the next few weeks there will be a rainbow shining over the dock water every day when it’s sunny.
 But even when it’s not, the rainbow is still there, just waiting for the right light to hit the water, and for someone to see it and gasp in wonder.

-This is your last chance to visit the Flavour Rainbow in Royal Victoria Dock which is on until 31st October – for opening hours and your free entry ticket, click here.
+This is your last chance to visit the Flavour Rainbow in Royal Victoria Dock which is on until 31st October.
 Also until 31st October, a rainbow will appear over Royal Victoria Dock every day at 10am and 4pm, when it’s sunny.

 Read the Royal Docks Cultural Strategy here.